 During the spring thaw, winter’s salt and grit cover many surfaces.
 Paw pads can become burned and irritated by these.
-Also, ingesting rock salt can cause dehydration, liver failure and pancreatitis, which can be lethal.
 Be sure to wipe your pet’s feet before they begin to lick their paws so they don’t become ill, or have their pads irrited by excessive licking.

 Do not leave pets unattended in the car